cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 As can be seen in the code excerpt above, the trace we intend to collect should start/stop at addresses `0xcfc0` and `0xf1a4`, respectively.
 Start and stop addresses of the trace need to be selected adequately for the intended purpose.
-In our specific case where we intend to generate an exploit for CVE-2022-27646 (see also [Exploitation](./6_exploitation.md)), this means that the trace should include both the points where attacker-controllable inputs are introduced and where these inputs lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation condition - as for instance found by a fuzzing campaign).
+In our specific case where we intend to generate an exploit for CVE-2022-27646 (see also [Exploitation](./6_exploitation.md)), which means that the trace should include both the points where attacker-controllable inputs are introduced and where these inputs lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation condition - as for instance found by a fuzzing campaign).
 ### Init YAML File
 Next, the file [circled.init.yaml](../morion/circled.init.yaml) needs to be defined.
 It typically includes information about the trace's entry state (`states:entry:`), as well as about functions